 A strong academic record is no longer the main quality employers look for in a potential employee.
 Gaining experience outside of the classroom will build the skills needed to be successful in your desired career and will help you position yourself as the top candidate for the positions you pursue.
 Experience comes in many forms including part-time jobs, internship, research, volunteer work, and campus leadership.
 The types of opportunities you explore will vary depending upon your individual major and personal career goals.
 Use these resources to aid in your search for opportunities to gain experience.

 Before you start searching for a job, it’s important to network with people in your industry, develop confidence in your interview skills, and create a strong resume and cover letter.
 In order to stand out among a sea of applicants, having a strong resume and cover letter are imperative.
 These documents should specifically cater to the position in which you are applying while also highlighting your skills and experiences.
-The Career Center offers many resources to help in the creation of your resume and cover letter, as well as the development of the interview skills needed to effectively market yourself to employers.
+University Career Center offers many resources to help in the creation of your resume and cover letter, as well as the development of the interview skills needed to effectively market yourself to employers.

 Land a Job

 Once you feel confident in your ability to market yourself to potential employers, you should begin searching and applying for jobs.
-This may seem like a monumental task, fortunately there are many ways for you to go about locating employment opportunities.
-Use your Handshake account to search for available positions, attend Career Center hosted events to network with employers, and create a LinkedIn account to connect with professionals in your industry.
+This may seem like a monumental task, fortunately, there are many ways for you to go about locating employment opportunities.
+Use your Handshake account to search for available positions, attend University Career Center hosted events to network with employers, and create a LinkedIn account to connect with professionals in your industry.
 Be sure to explore as many avenues as possible during your search.
 You never know which path will lead to your dream job.

 Graduate & Professional School